zurgeg/linux_rocksmith/debian.md

-# Harder way on Debian-based distros
+# JACK to ASIO on Debian-based distros

 I don't have a debian-based machine to test this.
 Everything up to starting the game was tested in a VM.